- Syllabus and Readings

 The official course policy on due dates is this: There will be no extensions or exceptions to assignment deadlines.
 Do not be late with the assignments.

 The pandemic addendum on due dates is this : Traditionally, I’m pretty strict about deadlines.
 This year, I’ll be accommodating for students who, for one good faith reason or another, may struggle with that policy.
 It’s more important that students succeed than that they get the work in precisely on time.
 That said, flexibility has to have some limits.
-The assignments in this class move along at a steady clip, and it’s important for practical reasons – my grading and commenting on the memos as a batch, most of all – that the memos for each assignment be turned in essentially at the same time.
-Any student who expects to encounter a problem with a given due date should contact me directly as soon as that circumstance develops.
+The assignments in this class move along at a steady clip, and it’s important for practical reasons – my grading and commenting on student papers as a batch, most of all – that the papers for each assignment be turned in essentially at the same time.
+Any student who expects to encounter a problem with a given due date should contact me directly as soon as that problem develops.

 WRITING ASSIGNMENT REQUIREMENTS